seb-ma/MMM-NotifCustomActions/README.md

 For example, it can send a specific notification to a module or execute a shell command when another module broadcast a notification.

+It can also call action from a URL call (GET or POST) using: `https://<host-magicmirror>/action/<notification-from-list>`.
+See examples below.

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: